RosalieWessels/LosAltosHacks2021/README.md

-# Password Manager with Accessibility features for people with poor eyesight.
+# Password Manager with Accessibility features for the visually impaired.

 ## Submission to LosAltosHacks2021 - Winner in Best Securiy Hack category